ToxPuro/astaroth/paper.md

 [^stencil_footnote]: Stencil computations are computations on structured grids where a given point is updated using a fixed neighborhood pattern.
 Examples are convolutions in image processing and convolutional neural networks, and different schemes for spatial derivatives like the finite-difference method.
 [^paradigm_footnote]: In declarative programming, computations are defined by describing what the results look like; in imperative programming, by describing the steps to perform.
-[^sample_footnote]: For a simple example of the Astaroth DSL and a program using it, see the advection solver example in https://github.com/ToxPuro/astaroth/tree/9295cbc4a649881e94af83971b52bfc167a72e69/samples/advection-example.
+[^sample_footnote]: For a simple example of the Astaroth DSL and a program using it, see the advection solver example from this [link](https://github.com/ToxPuro/astaroth/tree/9295cbc4a649881e94af83971b52bfc167a72e69/samples/advection-example).